Skip to Content, Navigation, or Footer.

 Hurricane Milton is set to make landfall Wednesday on the West Coast of Florida.
 Current projections have Milton headed for the Tampa Bay area, which would make it the first storm to make landfall there in around a century.
 As of Tuesday morning, Milton is 560 miles southwest of Tampa, according to Gov. Ron DeSantis.

 Milton intensified from tropical storm status Saturday to hurricane status by Sunday afternoon.
-By Monday afternoon, it had intensified to a Category 5 storm, but dropped back to Category 4 Tuesday morning.
+Its category status has wavered over the past 48 hours, currently standing at a Category 4 storm as of Wednesday morning.
+By Monday afternoon, it had rapidly intensified to a Category 5 storm, but dropped back to Category 4 Tuesday morning.
+It then reached Category 5 again Tuesday evening.

 Mass evacuations are underway in Southwest Florida, with heavy traffic on Interstate 75 headed north.